aws/copilot-cli/site/content/docs/commands/svc-exec.md

 ```

 !!! info
-    1. `copilot svc exec` is not enabled for your services by default.
-To enable this feature, please add `execute_command: true` to your manifest before deploying the service.
+    1. Please make sure `execute_command: true` is set in your manifest before deploying the service.
     2. Please note that this will update the service's Fargate Platform Version to 1.4.0.